lennylv/DGCddG/train_1470/prediction_2/Readme.txt

 We will update them soon.

-For T56.pdb we failed to generate the secondary structure and failed to predicted ss, then we use the most homology protein sequence (>90%) in PDB via blast to get the secondary structure as the predicted values.
+For T56.pdb we failed to generate the secondary structure and failed to predicted ss, then we use the most homology protein sequence (>90%) in PDB via blast to get the secondary structure as the similar values.

 We also quit the secondary structure information to re-train the model and get results as: T55:0.02, T56:0.027